boner-stoner/name-scraper/README.md

 fast but uses a LOT of ram (only if you're over 4 threads tho). writes all available names to usernames.txt.
 **estimated names per min is 900-1000**

+why don't use httpclient? it's slow, **like really slow*

 ## bugs
 ### the overwrite line bug
 how it's supposed to look: